mikechen66/finetune_alexnet_adapt_tensorflow2.2/README.md

 ## New Created Scripts

-The original scripts do not inlcude both dataset-splitting and image-labelling functionalities.
+The original repo does not inlcude both dataset-splitting and image-labelling functionalities.
 So it is not easy for fresh developers to understand and run the original scripts.
 Therefore, the editor writes both the scripts of dataset-splitting and image-labelling.
 It streamlines the finetune of the AlexNet model.

 ## Example train.txt: